-A lot of indie authors shy away from giveaways because they only hear “free” and “investment” and they assume there’s not much return in it, but that doesn’t have to be the case.
+A lot of indie authors shy away structuring their book promotion ideas around giveaways because they only hear “free” and “investment” and they assume there’s not much return in it, but that doesn’t have to be the case.

 My favorite kinds of giveaways are those that drive sales.

 At the core, these types of giveaways require participants to email you a proof of purchase for entry.

 BONUS: you also get to build your reader contact list!